 The information of enterprise is composed of public information and private information.
 Therefore, this study intends to explore the relationship between public information and private information of enterprises, and see whether they will affect each other.
-When companies deliberately hide, fabricate, or omit financial and non-financial information, the information will be insufficiently disclosed or even misrepresented, the quality and transparency of the information will be poor, and external investors will make wrong decisions.
+When companies deliberately hide, fabricate, or omit financial and nonfinancial information, the information will be insufficiently disclosed or even misrepresented, the quality and transparency of the information will be poor, and external investors will make wrong decisions.

 For analysts, the lack of public information will prompt them to obtain private information through methods to avoid prediction bias.
-However, if the public information is disclosed, the lower proportion of information accuracy in the overall information accuracy, the higher the proportion of private information accuracy, and the faster the stock market price reaction before the earnings announcement (Lev and Penman, 1990; Francis and Phibrick, 1993).
-Based on this, this research infers that when companies have political connections, due to lower information transparency, analysts cannot obtain sufficient and appropriate public information, so they turn to rely on self-collected private information, which will increase analysts' accuracy of private information, so this study forms the second hypothesis as follows:
+However, if the public information is disclosed, the lower proportion of information accuracy in the overall information accuracy, the higher the proportion of private information accuracy, and the faster the stock market price reaction before the earnings announcement (Francis and Philbrick, 1993).
+Based on this, this study infers that when companies have political connections, due to lower information transparency, analysts cannot obtain sufficient and appropriate public information, so they turn to rely on self-collected private information, which will increase analysts' accuracy of private information, so this study forms the second hypothesis as follows: